Hugh Morris (cricketer): International career

+Post-playing career

-He worked for several years for the England and Wales Cricket Board, where he was technical coaching director, acting chief executive and deputy chief executive before being appointed to chief executive.
+Morris worked for several years for the England and Wales Cricket Board, where he was technical coaching director, acting chief executive and deputy chief executive before being appointed to chief executive.
 In August 2013 he returned to his native Glamorgan as chief executive and director of cricket.

-He is a Trustee of the Hornsby Professional Cricketers' Fund charity.
+The club was at threat of liquidation, having amassed a debt of £17 million.
+During his time at the club, he oversaw multiple international fixtures and the founding of the Welsh Fire in The Hundred.
+Which led the club to be profitable once again by the time he retired in December 2023.

+Personal life and death

+Morris was a trustee of the Hornsby Professional Cricketers' Fund charity.
+Diagnosed with throat cancer in 2002, and being cleared in 2007 after surgeries to remove throat glands, he served as patron of Heads Up, a head and neck cancer charity, for whom he helped raised £300,000.

-Morris was appointed Member of the Order of the British Empire (MBE) in the 2022 Birthday Honours for services to cricket and charity.
+He was appointed a Member of the Order of the British Empire (MBE) in the 2022 Birthday Honours for services to cricket and charity.

+In 2021, Morris was diagnosed with bowel cancer, which also spread to his liver.
+He died in Penarth on 28 December 2025, at the age of 62.